ManageEngine® SQLDBManager Plus

 Alarms are generated for the following type of attributes:

-Availability of a DB server.
-When the availability of the DB server is down, the severity is represented as and when it is up, the severity is represented as .
+Availability of a SQL server.
+When the availability of the SQL server is down, the severity is represented as and when it is up, the severity is represented as .

-Attributes of a DB server.
+Attributes of a SQL Server.
 Alarms will be generated, if the threshold profile condition set for these attributes is met.

 The Alarms screen provides the following.